flatiron-school/prework.flatironschool.com/web-development/index.md

 First, we'd love to thank all the amazing people who created these source materials.
 Most of it is from CodeSchool and Treehouse, with a bit from Zed Shaw, and some from the people at Skillcrush.
-Obviously there are a lot more resources out there for learning these topics.
+Obviously, there are a lot more resources out there for learning these topics.
 This guide is just my current preferences and tries to put them in a linear fashion so skills can build upon each other.
 Hope it helps someone.
 Oh and the theme for the site was purchased